 Doughnut for Devon

 BLC is leading the co-design of the Devon Doughnut.
-Convened in October 2020, the Devon Doughnut Collective has grown from 4 to over 90 people in under 8 months, contributing over £36,000 of in-kind volunteer professional time to the process.
+Convened in October 2020, the Devon Doughnut Collective has grown from 4 to 160 people in just over a year, contributing over £36,000 of in-kind volunteer professional time to the process.
 The Collective includes individuals, community representatives, NGOs leading the green future of Devon, academics, councillors and outside experts.

 The Doughnut model of a regenerative economy was proposed by Kate Raworth in her 2017 book Doughnut Economics.
 Since then it has gained traction around the world for the way in which it links the Stockholm Resilience Centre’s planetary boundaries and the UN’s Sustainable Development Goals into a coherent framework for an economy in line with the Paris Agreement.